davekinkead/thesis/chapters/05-states-of-nature/chapter.coffee.md

 weaknesses.
 This misses important interaction that can be found in ...

-More recently, agent based approaches to game theoretic analysis have emerged (cite who)  @axelrod ... @skrymms
+More recently, agent based approaches to game theoretic analysis have emerged (cite who)  @axelrod ... @skryms

 What are the advantages of agent based approaches.